Bill Martin

 Personal & Mission Statement

-His time at the State Department included a year as the spokesperson of the U.S. Embassy in Berlin in 2017-18, a short stint as a senior advisor on the Germany Desk, and two years as the Austria Desk Officer.
-He spent most of his career as a political officer and later as a public diplomacy officer working on European and South Asian issues.
+I am a retired U.S. diplomat, fluent in German, who recently worked with the European foreign press corps, including the German press corps, in Washington.
+My time at the State Department included a year as the spokesperson of the U.S. Embassy in Berlin in 2017-18, a short stint as a senior advisor on the Germany Desk, and two years as the Austria Desk Officer.
+I spent most of my career as a political officer and later as a public diplomacy officer working on European and South Asian issues.

-In 2014-2015, as a senior fellow at the Atlantic Council, Bill organized a “next generation” report to strengthen U.S.-German relations, to include selecting the six young German and six young American fellows to write it.
-In 2004-2005, he was a foreign affairs fellow for U.S. Senator John E. Sununu (R-NH).
+In 2014-2015, as a senior fellow at the Atlantic Council, I organized a “next generation” report to strengthen U.S.-German relations, to include selecting the six young German and six young American fellows to write it.
+In 2004-2005, I was a foreign affairs fellow for U.S. Senator John E. Sununu (R-NH).

-Before joining State, Bill worked for two years as an associate for a law firm in New York City — Walter, Conston, Alexander & Green — that specialized in German business.
-He has a master’s degree in international relations from Johns Hopkins University SAIS, a law degree from Vanderbilt University, and a bachelor’s degree in history and German from Duke University.
-His junior year in college, he studied at the Philipps-Universität in Marburg, W. Germany.
-While in school, Bill also lived for two summers with German families in the Black Forest and Bavaria.
-He began learning German as a teenager when his father was posted to Frankfurt am Main with the U.S. Army.
+Before joining State, I worked for two years as an associate for a law firm in New York City — Walter, Conston, Alexander & Green — that specialized in German business.
+I have a master’s degree in international relations from Johns Hopkins University SAIS, a law degree from Vanderbilt University, and a bachelor’s degree in history and German from Duke University.
+My junior year in college, I studied at the Philipps-Universität in Marburg, W. Germany.
+While in school, I also lived for two summers with German families in the Black Forest and Bavaria.
+I began learning German as a teenager when my father was posted to Frankfurt am Main with the U.S. Army.

 Support & Join